Fast American Option Pricing using Nonlinear Stencils: American Put Option Under the Black-Scholes-Merton Model

 It also means that $v(T,x) = (K-x)^{+}$ on the boundary.
-Hence the goal becomes solving (\ref{eq:BSM}) or (\ref{eq:BSM2}).
+Therefore, the goal becomes solving Equation (\ref{eq:BSM}) or Inequality (\ref{eq:BSM2}).
 For more details on how the BSM model is formulated or why the complementary form is equivalent to the classical form, see \cite{chen2007mathematical,shreve2004stochastic,van1976optimal}.
+We show the two areas are contiguous and find properties of their boundary in Section \ref{ssec:BSM-boundary}, which can be exploited by our algorithm in Section \ref{ssec:BSM-algo}.